 Transit operating costs were estimated using the revenue service hours calculated from modeled service, and unit costs taken from the National Transit Database (NTD).
 Again, transit operating costs were inflated by 2.5 percent each year.
-In a few cases, improvements to existing lines are expected to decrease operating costs, generally by making service faster and thus reducing revenue hours required for a given number of runs.
-Anticipated fares associated with a project - calculated as the service board-specific average fare from the National Transit Database (NTD) times the annual number of new riders on the project - were subtracted from the operating cost.
+In a few cases, improvements to existing lines are expected to decrease operating costs, generally by making service faster and reducing the revenue hours required for a given number of runs.
+Anticipated fares associated with a project - calculated as the service board-specific average fare from NTD multiplied by the annual number of new riders on the project - were subtracted from the operating cost.